 Your tutors should tell you at the end of term whether you will have any Collections the following term.
 Freshers do not sit collections in their first term; students who have sat formal university exams do not usually sit collections at the start of the following term.
 If you are unsure whether you have collections, you should contact your tutor.

 Collections are always sat on Friday and Saturday of 0th Week (and Thursday of Hilary and Trinity Term), at the following times:

 You may also occasionally be set Collections at other times during the year.

-The Tutorial and Graduate Officer handles all practical arrangements for Collections.
-If you already have permission from the Proctors to have extra time and/or use of a computer in University exams, you may, if you wish, also request these arrangements for Collections, if you give enough notice.
+The Academic Registrar handles all practical arrangements for Collections.
+If you already have permission from the Proctors to have extra time and/or use of a computer in University exams we will endeavour to accommodate those arrangements for your Collections.

-Please contact the Tutorial and Graduate Officer as soon as possible to discuss such arrangements.
+Please contact the Academic Registrar as soon as possible to discuss such arrangements.

 Late return from vacation

 You are required to sign in at the Lodge by 16.00 on Wednesday of 0th Week.
 Exceptions to this will only be granted following approval from your Personal Tutor and the Senior Tutor.
 You must discuss any requests for exceptions first with your Personal Tutor and the Senior Tutor, and then forward on any approval, if granted, to the Academic Office.
 Your tutor(s) may have been planning to set you Collections or schedule a meeting with you or may choose to do so at relatively short notice, knowing that you are required to be in Oxford by Wednesday afternoon.

 Please note that social events (family or otherwise) are not considered a suitable reason for delaying your return to College.

 Deans and the Decanal Team